chulanovskyi/academy_pro_fp/lecture_1/hometask.md

 # Hometask 1
 ## Solve the task using pure functions, immutable objects and function composition (it would be better if you use point free functions).

 > You have a list of orders { name, price, date }.
-You have to write a public function that transform the list to matrix grouped by date. (you can write as much private functions as you need).
+You have to write a public function that transforms the list to matrix grouped by date. (you can write as many private functions as you need).
 > - Names should be capitalized.
 > - Price should be extended with $ prefix
 > - If the row has invalid data (empty name, date or price) store it in the separate collection